 When we see a patient in our office who has joint or back pain and they have clear issues of excessive weight, we try to reassure the patient that we understand that it can be difficult to lose weight.
 We tell them that we are not going to lecture them and that we will try to present solutions that are realistic.
-We do have a diet program in our office that can help people, but the choice to diet or make a lifestyle change is up to the patient.

 There has been a large amount of published research, recently released, that suggests that it is not only the mechanical stress that a big belly puts on your lower spine that can cause back pain, but the runaway inflammation that the belly fat is producing that may be attacking your spinal nerves.